LesEDK/alx-system_engineering-devops/0x00-shell_basics/README.md

-Create a symbolic link to bin/ls named _ls_ ,should be created in current working directory Script that moves all files beginning with an uppercase letter to directory /tmp/u Script that deletes all files in the current working directory that end with character ~
+Create a symbolic link to bin/ls named _ls_ ,should be created in current working directory Script that moves all files beginning with an uppercase letter to directory /tmp/u Script that deletes all files in the current working directory that end with character ~ Script that creates the directories welcome/, welcome/to and welcome/to/school in current directory